kalkuteminal/Animation-DNA/06-Tutorials.md

 listOfLights = pm.ls(lights=True)
 ```

-Now we just need to find a way to double light intensity with PyMel.
+Now we just need to find a way to double light intensity with PyMel using [coding algorithm](#coding-algorithm).

 Select any light in scene, change intensity value and look into history window of script editor where you should find result of you action in MEL language:
 **`setAttr "spotLightShape1.intensity" 2;`**  It tells you: i set intensity attribute of spotLight to 2.

 Inspecting MEL messages in Script Editor standing behind your actions in Maya is a grate way to find [command](#developing-foundation) or attribute to deal with.
 Its one more fancy option for beginner developers to write code in conjunction with asking google.